restinlinux/ripshell/README.md

 Hope ripshell will be helpfull for getting the shell of the machine in Tryhackme & Hackthebox

+ripshell can be accessed fron any driectory from your terminal by typing ripshell

 ---------------------------------------------------------------------------
 USAGE: $ ripshell [Command]